FlowFuse/website/src/handbook/marketing/website.md

 #### Reviewing Pull Requests

 When creating a PR and requesting a review from a FlowFuse team member, please consider if the content is ready to be released ASAP or if its release should be to a particular schedule.
 If you don't want the reviewer to merge the content (in effect put it live on the website) mark the PR as a draft in GitHub.
-If you are reviewing a website PR and it is not marked as draft you can merge it, overwise simply review and where appropriate approve the PR.
+If you are reviewing a website PR and it is not marked as draft you can merge it, otherwise simply review and where appropriate approve the PR.